7.1.1 General Funding Guidelines and Definitions: Policy

 Financial support allows graduate students to focus on their studies, enabling them to make expeditious progress towards their degree.
 For this reason:

 Note: GFS will not automatically disburse fellowship support (stipend or tuition payment) or the tuition allowance (TAL) associated with an assistantship until a student meets enrollment requirements.
-However, assistantship salary will disburse without regard to enrollment, so degree programs and students must carefully monitor to ensure the student either enrolls appropriately or the salary is charged to an appropriate category of hourly pay.
+However, assistantship salary will be disbursed without regard to enrollment, so degree programs and students must carefully monitor to ensure the student either enrolls appropriately or the salary is charged to an appropriate category of hourly pay.

 Acceptance of an award of financial support from Stanford obliges the student to inform the degree program of any other aid received.
 The Stanford award may be adjusted.